Trace API Traffic

 This tutorial guides you through creating tracing using the opentelemetry

-plugin, which instruments the Gateway and sends traces to OpenTelemetry collector based on the OpenTelemetry specification, in binary-encoded OLTP over HTTP.
+plugin, which instruments the Gateway and sends traces to the OpenTelemetry collector based on the OpenTelemetry specification, in binary-encoded OLTP over HTTP.
+Below is an interactive demo providing a hands-on introduction to the following use cases.

 Prerequisites